CASE STUDY – EMPLOYMENT INSURANCE (EI) APPLICATION MODERNIZATION

 OVERVIEW

 A national program.
-Real stakes.
+Complex by design.
 No room for ambiguity.

-ESDC's Employment Insurance application serves Canadians during some of the most vulnerable moments of their lives — job loss, illness, caregiving.
 The existing experience was dense, jargon-heavy, and built around policy logic rather than human behaviour.
 High drop-off rates and error-driven rejections weren't just a content problem.
-They were a structural one.
+They were a structural one affecting Canadians during some of the most vulnerable moments of their lives: job loss, illness, caregiving, etc.

 THE PROBLEM